 My family and friends wanted to hear my birth story, but I was emotional and unable to explain the personal details.
 It was supposed to be a happy time, yet I was angry and frustrated.
 I felt something was off, but I wasn’t sure what.
 It wasn’t until two years later that a new doctor used the terms: shock and trauma.

+A traumatic childbirth is difficult to define because what makes it traumatic varies amongst mothers.
 It can be physical, mental, or both.
 It can be related to pre and post childbirth.
 Vaginal and c-section deliveries.
-My birth story reminded me of a time that I felt powerless and that my voice wasn’t heard.
+My birth story reminded me of a time when I felt powerless and that my voice wasn’t heard.

 Recovering after a difficult childbirth: